Nathansykes/ZumoController/README.md

 Press Start or hit F5

 If the port does not connect, go to the settings tab, click refresh ports and select the correct port.
 Then click save.
+You may also need to restart the program

 Now click "ReOpen Port"